 Your PPC campaigns might already be performing well, but that’s only until your icebergs get too big.

 By looking underneath the hood of your PPC campaigns, you’re quickly able to see how your current campaigns could be performing so much better, without much effort.

-Keep chopping away at your icebergs, and you’ll be able to reach the conversion golden coast of New York City like Jack and Rose were hoping for.
+Keep chopping away at your icebergs and you’ll eventually reach the “safe harbor” of sustainable conversions, which looks a lot like the golden coast of New York City Jack and Rose were headed for.

 Have you had PPC success by reducing the icebergs in your ad campaigns?
 Let us know in the comments below!